Part 2 Section II in the Series

 - It’s automatically provided as a Right to every Citizen without the requirement of proving a need; this is contrary to many of the current social safety net programs whose needs-based eligibility requirements negatively impact the individual self-esteem of recipients and produce discord within society.

 The GBI amount for each citizen is based on the National Self-Sufficiency Standard (One Adult and One Preschool Child category).
 It accrues funds each year from birth up until age 18 at an ascending scale rate culminating at 25% of the National SSS at age 25; the aggregate accrued amount by age 18 is disbursed to the Citizen at age 25.
-A lump sum yearly amount is disbursed to each Citizen beginning at age 18 and continues for life; the amount increases at age 26 to 50% of the National SSS and remains the same until the retirement age of 60 where it increases to 100% of the National SSS and perpetuates at this level for the remainder of the Citizen’s life.
+The yearly amount is disbursed in twelve equal installments on the first of each month to each Citizen beginning at age 18 and continues for life; the amount increases at age 26 to 50% of the National SSS and remains the same until the retirement age of 60 where it increases to 100% of the National SSS and perpetuates at this level for the remainder of the Citizen’s life.
 An illustration of the Guaranteed Basic Income over the life of a Citizen using the National SSS of $37,881 and the National budgetary cost for the 2020 estimated population of 360 million can be viewed here .
 The National Self-Sufficiency Standard is to be adjusted up or down once each calendar year in accordance with the Cost of Living Index and once every 3 years with the updated Community SSS; All Communities are to update their respective Self-Sufficiency Standards at least once every 3 years.

 The GBI replaces the existing Social Security Pension, Unemployment Insurance, Short-Term Disability Insurance, Food and Childcare Assistance (except for families with more than one child), Transportation Assistance, Housing Assistance, General Assistance, On-Call Jury Duty pay, and Paid Family, Bereavement and Medical Leave.